danushkhanna/Airbnb-Amsterdam-Data-Analysis-and-Visualization-with-Numpy/README.md

 - Implementation of supervised machine learning using scikit-learn for linear regression.
 - Implementation of unsupervised machine learning using scikit-learn for K-Means clustering.

-## Installation

-To install the dependencies for this project, run:

 ## Usage

 To run the project, use the following link: